Myrcha/SeaRouteMapper/README.md

 </p>

 ### Other
-- If user clicks on the land the warning will be shown - the tool checks if user is not passing not valid data
+- If user clicks on the land the warning will be shown - the tool checks if user is passing not valid data